-When a product is already good value, emphasizing the time you’ll enjoy by using it (or the time it will save you) is likely more persuasive than focusing on the monetary savings.
+When a product is already of good value, emphasizing the time you’ll enjoy by using it (or the time it will save you) is likely more persuasive than focusing on the monetary savings.

 But be warned, if you’re selling luxury goods, emphasizing time may fail according to professor Mogilner: “With such ‘prestige’ purchases, consumers feel that possessing the products reflect important aspects of themselves, and get more satisfaction from merely owning the product rather than spending time with it.”

 So, keep in mind that premium goods with premium prices should emphasize their quality and ignore the time saving or enjoyment of time.

 On the other hand, if you’re selling price-sensitive products, future-pace your shoppers into seeing themselves enjoying the time spent or the time saved with your products, rather than putting all the focus on the price.

 If there’s one thing you can count on as a Shopify store owner, it’s that consumers will always want lower prices.
 And once a consumer spends money online, he wants immediate gratification.

 So for an online retailer, there’s nothing more important than price and availability.

 The Shopify stores that will win at e-commerce will offer products at low cost and deliver them quickly—and, often, free of charge.

 It takes just a few clicks for shoppers to figure out the market price for any item on the internet.
 You don’t have to be the cheapest on all your products all of the time.
 But you should be rock-bottom on those items your customers will use to judge you.
 Consumers are pretty savvy; for the most part, they won’t pay more than they have to.
 Never forget this.